 - Play only in designated areas.

 - Skateboards and roller blades and ‘wheelies’ MUST be walked on the school grounds.
-Students are advised not to bring valuable personal items from home, such as i-Pods, cell phones and hand-held computer games.
+Students are advised not to bring valuable personal items from home, such as iPads, cell phones and hand-held gaming devices.

 Arrival and Departure

 - Meet your class outside and be ready to enter the school together with your teacher when the bell rings at 8:40.

 - Walk wheeled transportation on school ground and at crosswalks.